mhatresameer/python/README.md

 1.0 - Python Variables and problems with examples and solutions.</br>
 2.0 - Python Data-Types and problems with examples and solutions.</br>
 3.0 - Python Operators and problems with examples and solutions.</br>
+4.0 - Python Conditional Statememts and problems with examples and solutions.</br>